 What are Cervical Polyps?

-Most polyps are small, about 1 to 2 centimeters long.
-Because rare types of cancerous conditions can look like polyps, all polyps should be removed and examined for signs of cancer.
+Most polyps are small, about 1-2 centimeters long.
+Because rare types of cancer can look like polyps, all polyps should be removed and examined for signs of cancer.

-Polyps are easy for your doctor to see during a routine pelvic examination, which will include a pap test/pap smear.
-The two types of cervical polyps are ectocervical and endocervical.
+Polyps are easy for our doctor to see during a routine pelvic examination, which will include a pap test/pap smear.

 Ectocervical polyps usually happen on the outer surface layer of cells on the cervix.
 The most common type of cervical polyp, endocervical polyps arise from the cervical glands.
 Postmenopausal women are more likely to have ectocervical polyps, and premenopausal women are more likely at risk for endocervical polyps.

-Tissue samples or biopsies, of the polyps, are sent to a laboratory for testing.
+If Dr. Aliabadi finds any growths or polyps on the cervix, she’ll take a tissue sample for biopsy.
+A lab will examine the tissue sample to check for any unusual changes or signs of cancer.
 Results usually show benign polyp cells.
 In rare cases, abnormal cells or precancerous patterns of growth known as neoplastic changes may be present.

 Many times, cervical polyps have no symptoms at all.
 But in some cases, cervical polyps cause abnormal vaginal bleeding, especially: